arktos65/uwsgi-cookbook/README.md

     default['uwsgi']['config']['directories']['share_init'] = "/usr/share/uwsgi/init"
     default['uwsgi']['config']['directories']['share_conf'] = "/usr/share/uwsgi/conf"

-Control which plugins are compiled by setting each plugin's :compile attribute to true or false.
+Control which plugins are compiled by setting each plugins' :compile attribute to true or false.
 See the `attributes/build-plugins.rb` for a list of available plugins.

 ## Usage